Does this sound familiar?

 She glanced to the spot where he pointed.
 “Don’t worry,” she said.
 “SOB doesn’t mean what you think.
 It stands for ‘short of breath.’”

 But I suspect that in some cases it does have a double meaning.
 Especially if the patient is in pain, fearful or just plain out of sorts.
-(And that goes for some of the hospital staff, too.)
+(And that probably goes for some of the hospital staff, too.)

 Prime Minister Margaret Thatcher once said, “I am extraordinarily patient, provided I get my own way in the end.”
 But we don’t always get our own way.
 And patience can be taxed beyond reason.